isomerpages/moe-poiching/_departments/Non Academic/Infocomm Technology.md

 As part of our school’s centennial celebrations, the Infocomm Technology Department proudly presents PCS100 Coding Games.

-Our P4 and P5 students developed their Digital Literacy by learning basic programming techniques and understanding of computational thinking through creation of animated games.
+Our P4 and P5 students developed their Digital Literacy by learning basic programming techniques and understanding of computational thinking through creation of animated games.&nbsp;

 **Click the games below to play!**